East Martello Tower has unusual,

-This museum is also referred to as Fort Taylor #2 or Fort East Martello Tower Museum and Gardens.
+This Key West museum is also referred to as Fort Taylor #2 or Fort East Martello Tower Museum and Gardens.

 This interesting structure was designed to replicate the fortress-type style commonly found in Italy.

-Built with 8 foot thick granite walls, it was intended to withstand any onslaught.
+Built with 8 foot thick granite walls, the fort was intended to withstand any onslaught.

-However, as military weaponry technology advanced, the fort's ability to withstand any attack diminished.
-Just like it's sister, as well as Fort Jefferson Dry Tortugas, it was never completed.
+However, as the technology of military weaponry advanced, the ability of the East Martello Tower to withstand any attack diminished.
+Just like her sister fort, as well as Fort Jefferson Dry Tortugas, it was never completed.

 Impregnable East Martello Tower Stands over the Atlantic Ocean